 - Design projects that lead to improvements in quality, safety, and efficiency in existing clinical systems

 - Utilize design-based methods to envision new models of care centered on meeting patients’ needs

 Program participants will receive a stipend of $2,500, and the program covers the cost of air travel for students enrolled in medical schools outside Colorado.
 All program activities are located on the Anschutz Medical Campus at University of Colorado, Denver.

 Health Innovations Scholars Program candidates will be selected based on interest in systems improvement and innovation, potential to become a physician leader, and evidence of strong interpersonal skills.
-Applications are due March 15, 2013.
-Applicants will be notified of selection 30-days after the due date.
+Applications are due March 15, 2014.
+Applicants will be notified by March 25, 2014.

 Darlene Tad-y, MD